- A range of stakeholders are preparing to meet for the 26th UN Climate Change Conference of the Parties, or COP26, in November.

 Six years ago, after days of painstaking negotiations, world leaders managed to thrash out a deal on climate change.
 The result was the Paris Agreement, decided at the COP21 summit in Paris.

 Described by the United Nations as a legally-binding international treaty on climate change, the landmark accord aims to "limit global warming to well below 2, preferably to 1.5 degrees Celsius, compared to pre-industrial levels."
-2 degrees Celsius is around 35 degrees Fahrenheit.

 Now, years later, politicians are — pandemic permitting — preparing to meet once again for the 26th UN Climate Change Conference of the Parties, or COP26.